tsekotsolov/Movie-finder/README.md

 movies.unibox.bg

 ### Main area
-* Users can view movie details, create lists and add movies to favorites list.
+* Users can view movie categories

 ### Logged in User area
-* Logged in Users can view movie details, create lists edit them and add movies to favorites list.
+* Logged in Users can view movie details, create lists, edit them and add movies to favorite's list.

 ### Admin area
 * Admins can ban and restore users.